OtakuStanYoutube/LinkedList/README.md

 live preview all your changes while you work on them.

 ## Structure
-The folders are named after Hololoive Characters
+The folders are named after Hololive Characters

 | Codebase              |      Description          |
 | :-------------------- | :-----------------------: |